-This section contains the aggregated quantitative information required under Article 450 of the CRR II and related guidance as set out in the EBA Guidelines, in relation to performance year 2022, as applicable to MRTs of BofAE.
+This section contains the aggregated quantitative information required under Article 450 of the CRR II and related guidance as set out in the EBA Guidelines, in relation to performance year 2023, as applicable to MRTs of BofA Europe.

-All remuneration data is shown in EUR 000s.
+All remuneration data is shown in EUR 000s using the exchange rate specified by the EU Commission.